Category: Obesity

 1. Gastric Band Removal Procedure: Band removal is done laparoscopically, using the original incision sites that were used for placement.
 The tubing is disconnected, and any scar tissue or adhesions are removed.
 The band and access port are then removed entirely.

-2. Anatomical Restoration: After removal, the stomach will re-expand to its original size.
-However, some adhesions or tissue changes may remain.
+2. Anatomical Restoration: After removal, the stomach’s capacity returns to normal, allowing the remaining stomach to re-expand to its original size and shape.
+However, some adhesions or tissue changes may still affect the remaining stomach.

 3. Recovery: Recovery after gastric band removal is short.
 Many patients go home the same day or after a night’s stay.